Deals of the day-Mergers and acquisitions

 (Adds Time Warner; Updates Liberty House Group, EQT)

-June 19 The following bids, mergers, acquisitions and disposals were reported by 2045 GMT on Monday:
+June 19 (Reuters) - The following bids, mergers, acquisitions and disposals were reported by 2045 GMT on Monday:

 ** U.S. oil and gas company EQT Corp said it would buy Rice Energy for $6.7 billion in its biggest deal ever, as it looks to expand its natural gas business.